armory/docs/content/en/docs/armory-agent/install/agent-install-quick.md

    spin-clouddriver   ClusterIP   172.20.216.142   <none>        7002/TCP,9091/TCP   89d
 	```

->The gRPC port 9091 is opened for Agent Connections as part of plugin installation.
+>The gRPC port 9091 is opened for agent connections as part of the plugin installation.

 Additional tools for troubleshooting: